mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## First-order logic
 Predicate logic uses quantified variables over objects and allows the use of sentences that contain variables.
 This distinguishes it from propositional logic, which does not use quantifiers or relations.
 In first-order theories, predicates are often associated with sets.

+## Formal language
+A formal language is a language that is defined by a formal system.
+Like languages in linguistics, formal languages generally have two aspects, syntax and semantics (sometimes also the third aspect, pragmatics).
+The syntax of a language is what the language looks like; formally, it is the set of possible expressions that are valid statements in the language.
+The semantics of a language defines the meaning of the statements of the language.

 ## Formal logic
 Formal logic is the study of inference with purely formal content.
 An inference possesses a purely formal content if it can be expressed as a particular application of a wholly abstract rule i.e. a rule that is not about any particular thing or property.

+## Formal system
+A formal system is an abstract structure used for inferring theorems, starting from the set of axioms and according to a set of inference rules.
+This set of inference rules is the logical calculus of the formal system.
+A formal system may represent a well-defined system of abstract thought.
+There are various formal systems.
+For example, Hilbert-style calculi are characterized by favoring axioms over the rules of inference, as contrasted by sequent calculi.
+The term *formalism* is sometimes used as a near synonym for formal system, but it also refers to a style of notation (e.g. Fitch notation or Fitch formalism).

 ## Formula
 The symbols of a formal language comprise its alphabet, and the combinations of the symbols produce formulas.
 However, since most such productions are gobbledygook, the formal grammar specifies how to recognize and build only the well-formed statements, i.e. the well-formed formulas.

 ## Truth-functional
-A logical connective is truth-functional if the truth-value of a compound sentence is a function of the truth-value of its sub-sentences.
+A logical connective is truth-functional if the truth value of a compound sentence is a function of the truth-value of its sub-sentences; i.e. if the truth value of the compound sentence can be determined from its atoms.
 A class of connectives is truth-functional if each of its members is.

 ## Fuzzy logic
 Fuzzy logic is a form of many-valued logic in which the truth values of variables may be any real number between 0 and 1.
 It is employed to handle the concept of partial truth, where the truth value may range between completely true and completely false.
 By contrast, in Boolean logic, the truth values of variables may only be the integer values 0 or 1.

 ## Higher-order logic
 In HOL, quantification is also allowed over other language entities besides variables; second-order logic allows quantification over predicates.
 HOL allows quantification over variables, predicates, functions, relations, then over the sets of these entities, then over the sets of sets of these entities, and so on.

+## Identity of indiscernibles
+Leibniz's notion of equality: given any `x` and `y`, `x = y` iff given any predicate `P`, `P(x)` = `P(y)`, `∀xy(x ≡ y ⇔ ∀P(Px ≡ Py))`.

 ## iff
 see Biconditional